What is Lax Wax?

 Whats the difference between Lax Wax and "Water-resistant mesh" or wax treated mesh?

-With a water-proof mesh, you have to restring your stick.
+Wax treated meshes lose their water resisting characteristics in only a week or two.
+Because the mesh is "dipped" in a solution, it is not exposing the entire weave to the wax.
+When you string the stick, the first thing you do is spread out the mesh, this opens the weave and now it is exposed to the elements.
+In addition, with a water resistant mesh, you have to restring your stick.
 If you don't like the way it feels, you have to restring your stick again or get another stick.
 With Lax Wax, you can apply it to a stick off the rack, your current stick, a pre-treated mesh or any stick you see.
 It's ready in a matter of seconds and you already know how the stick throws because it's your game spoon!
 Also, Lax Wax waterproofs the shooting strings and sidewalls.
 It keeps them conditioned so they don't break.
 Even if you have a "Water-Proof" mesh, you need make it tacky and keep your shooting strings and sidewalls from breaking.

 Why should I wax my strings?